sjasperse/TerraformAzureVSESubscriptionDemo/docs/Presentation.md

 - Infrastructure-as-Code
   - Version trackable, repeatable, auditable
-- Keep track of what worked, without needing to keep the resources around.
+- Keep track of a working environment, without needing to keep the resources around.
 - Can create, and destroy on demand.
 - Use infrastructure to inject configuration, so you don't have to configure it manually.

 ---
 ![bg right](power-aladdin.png)